 Car Care Tips

-At AUTCO Tire Pros, we want our customers to be in the know.
+At Tire Engineers, we want our customers to be in the know.
 We want you to understand why and how your tires wear, how to get the best gas mileage, and how to get the most out of your tires.
 Hopefully with these helpful tips you will be able to improve gas mileage, reduce tire tread, and understand when and why your car needs to be serviced.

 Car Maintenance and Care:

 1. Change your fluids on time, every time.

 2. Change your oil every 3,000 miles for regular, 5,000 miles for synthetic oil.